ogiusek/php_cms/README.md

 - If admin panel is not showing or styles are messed up check your php version (8.2 is minimum)
 - I hope you will be able to act on your own from now on
 - (: good luck

+### with docker
+- git pull last stable version
+- select version from versions and unzip.
+- use dockerfile from zip or from repo (if do not exists).
+- run `PORT=80 docker compose -f docker/dev/docker-compose.yml up`
+- enter localhost:80
+- login and password is in docker-compose.yml
+- enter components auto load them and you can play with them in pages direcotry

 ## Components
 ### how add component step by step